full-path/ridesheet/src/getting-started.md

 This documentation will guide you through the process of getting started with RideSheet.
 Existing users should refer to the [User Guide](user-guide/index.md).

+!!! note "RideSheet User Group"
+    The RideSheet User Group meets monthly over Zoom and can provide peer support for new and existing RideSheet users.
+Email [ridesheet-info@fullpath.io](mailto:ridesheet-info@fullpath.io) to join.

 ## What You Need to Use RideSheet

 Before diving into RideSheet, make sure you have the following: